Bing Crosby: Health and death

 On October 13, 1977, Crosby flew alone to Spain to play golf and hunt partridge.
-The next day, Crosby played 18 holes of golf at the La Moraleja Golf Course near Madrid.
+The next day, Crosby played 18 holes of golf at the La Moraleja Golf Course in Alcobendas, near Madrid.
 His partner was World Cup champion Manuel Piñero.
 Their opponents were club president César de Zulueta and Valentín Barrios.
 According to Barrios, Crosby was in good spirits throughout the day, and was photographed several times during the round.
 At the ninth hole, construction workers building a house nearby recognized Crosby, and when asked for a song, Crosby sang "Strangers in the Night".
 Crosby, who had a 13 handicap, won with his partner by one stroke.

 As Crosby and his party headed back to the clubhouse at around 6:30 p.m., Crosby said, "That was a great game of golf, fellas.
 Let's go have a Coca-Cola."
 Those were his last words.
 About 20 yd from the clubhouse entrance, Crosby collapsed and died instantly from a heart attack.
 At the clubhouse and later in the ambulance, house physician Dr. Laiseca tried to revive him, but was unsuccessful.
-At Reina Victoria Hospital, Crosby was administered the last rites of the Catholic Church and was pronounced dead at the age of 74.
+At the Reina Victoria Hospital, Crosby was administered the last rites of the Catholic Church and was pronounced dead at the age of 74.

 On October 18, 1977, following a private funeral Mass at St. Paul the Apostle Catholic Church in Westwood, Los Angeles, Crosby was buried at Holy Cross Cemetery in Culver City, California.

 Legacy

 One of Crosby's three stars on the Hollywood Walk of Fame, 6769 Hollywood Blvd.

 Crosby is a member of the National Association of Broadcasters Hall of Fame in the radio division.

 The family created an official website on October 14, 2007, the 30th anniversary of Crosby's death.

 In his autobiography Don't Shoot, It's Only Me!
 (1990), Bob Hope wrote, "Dear old Bing, as we called him, the Economy-sized Sinatra.
 And what a voice.
 God I miss that voice.
 I can't even turn on the radio around Christmas time without crying anymore."

 Calypso musician Roaring Lion wrote a tribute song in 1939 titled "Bing Crosby", in which he wrote: "Bing has a way of singing with his very heart and soul / Which captivates the world / His millions of listeners never fail to rejoice / At his golden voice...."

 Bing Crosby Stadium in Front Royal, Virginia, was named after Crosby in honor of his fundraising and cash contributions for its construction from 1948 to 1950.

 In 2006, the former Metropolitan Theater of Performing Arts ('The Met') in Spokane, Washington, was renamed to The Bing Crosby Theater.

-Crosby has three stars on the Hollywood Walk of Fame.
-One each for radio, recording, and motion pictures.
+Crosby has three stars on the Hollywood Walk of Fame, one each for radio, recording, and motion pictures.